pingcap/tidb/docs/design/2022-04-15-multi-schema-change.md

 ## Proposal

 The implementation is based on the [online DDL architecture](https://github.com/pingcap/tidb/blob/e0c461a84cf4ad55c7b51c3f9db7f7b9ba51bb62/docs/design/2018-10-08-online-DDL.md).
-Similar to the existing [Job](https://github.com/pingcap/tidb/blob/6bd54bea8a9ec25c8d65fcf1157c5ee7a141ab0b/parser/model/ddl.go/#L262) structure, we introduce a new structure "SubJob", which represents one single schema change.
-As its name suggests, a job can contain zero or more sub-jobs.
+Similar to the existing [Job](https://github.com/pingcap/tidb/blob/6bd54bea8a9ec25c8d65fcf1157c5ee7a141ab0b/parser/model/ddl.go/#L262) structure, we introduce a new structure "SubJob":

+- "Job": A job is generally the internal representation of one DDL statement.
+- "SubJob": A sub-job is a representation of one DDL schema change.
+A job may contain zero(when multi-schema change is not applicable) or more sub-jobs.

 The Multi-Schema Change DDL jobs have the type `ActionMultiSchemaChange`.
 In the current worker model, there is a dedicated code path (`onMultiSchemaChange()`) to run these jobs.
 Only Multi-Schema Change jobs can have sub-jobs.